lonerOrz/nsticky/README.md

 `nsticky` is a window management helper tool built on top of [niri](https://github.com/YaLTeR/niri).
 It focuses on managing **sticky windows** — windows fixed across all workspaces — to enhance your workflow efficiency.

+## Why?

+Niri doesn’t natively support global floating windows.
+This tool forces float windows to persist on every workspace, mimicking the sticky behavior from X11/Wayland compositors like Sway or KWin.

 ## Features

 ✨ **Powerful Sticky Window Management:**